Pringles Sour Cream & Onion Yakisoba Noodles

-Following the Tonkotsu Yakisoba from Peyang that I introduced a while ago, yesterday I got an interesting instant Yakisoba noodle cup again in a 7 Eleven convenience store.
+Following the Tonkotsu Yakisoba that I introduced the other day, I got another interesting instant noodle yesterday at a 7 Eleven convenience store.

-Acecook Super Cup Pringles Super Sour Cream & Onion Flavor Yakisoba Noodle
+Pringles Sour Cream & Onion Flavor Instant Yakisoba from Acecook

-When you remove the outer green plastic packaging with Pringles’ symbolic logo design printed, you see instructions on how to cook the noodles on the inner white paper lid.
-According to that, the making of this instant Yakisoba is not much different from that of other instant Yakisoba.
+When you remove the plastic packaging with Pringles’ symbolic logo design, you see instructions on how to cook the noodles on the white paper lid.

-This Pringles Yakisoba is of high quality in taste and unexpectedly very delicious with the irresistible Pringles Potato Chips Sour Cream and Onion Flavor to it.
+This Pringles Yakisoba is of high quality and is unexpectedly delicious with the irresistible Pringles Sour Cream and Onion Flavor.

-Lastly, for those of you who are curious about the ingredients and nutrition facts, here are the labels.
+Lastly, for those who want to know the specific ingredients and nutrition facts of this Pringles noodle, here are the labels.